 When we hear the words dairy foods or milk, we often think of calcium and strong bones.
 It’s well established that dairy foods are an excellent source of calcium.
 In fact, milk is the number one food source of calcium, while cheese is the number two food source of this bone-building nutrient.

 As we celebrate National Dairy Month, we recognize dairy’s bone-building benefits.
 However, this month and every month, we also celebrate the fact that milk is a good or excellent source of thirteen essential nutrients – nutrients that help nourish your body, not just your bones.
 In fact, milk, cheese and yogurt are an important part of a healthy diet, and studies have shown dairy foods even play a role in promoting health and reducing your risk of certain diseases.

 - Dairy foods, as part of a balanced diet, have been associated with a lower risk of Type 2 diabetes – Researchers analyzing a variety of studies found that people who ate dairy, especially yogurt, had a 6 to 20% lower risk of Type 2 diabetes.

 - Dairy has been linked with a lower risk of heart disease – Several studies have shown that people who eat dairy, especially low-fat dairy, had a lower risk of both heart disease and stroke.

-- Dairy’s nutrients can help lower blood pressure – dairy provides a trio of nutrients – calcium, potassium and magnesium – that can help lower blood pressure in combination with a DASH-style diet (Dietary Approaches to Stop Hypertension).
+- Dairy’s nutrients can help lower blood pressure – dairy provides a trio of nutrients – calcium, potassium and magnesium – that can help lower blood pressure in combination with a DASH-style Eating Plan (Dietary Approaches to Stop Hypertension).

 - Adequate dairy intake has been associated with a lower risk of osteoporosis – The essential nutrients in dairy foods, especially calcium, phosphorus and vitamin D, are important for achieving peak bone mass and reducing risk for osteoporosis later in life.
 Research has linked eating dairy foods to improved bone health, especially in children and teenagers.